-Thinking of Franklin Delano Roosevelt, it’s a fantastic thing to think about, that he was so familiar with local waters that he was actually able to steer a destroyer through the very narrow passage between the town of Lubec and Campobello Island.
-The passage being just 150 feet wide at low tide.
+Thinking of Franklin Delano Roosevelt, it’s a fantastic thing to think, that he was so familiar with local waters that he was actually able to steer a destroyer through the very narrow passage between the town of Lubec and Campobello Island.
+The passage is just 150 feet wide at low tide.
 That’s a story that has survived into modern times, much to the enjoyment of people.

 What do you recommend people do and see if they stay an extra day or two in the region?

 There are a lot of things to see across the border as well as in New Brunswick.
 If you want to go over to Lubec, in Maine, we have a two-destination vacation initiative.
 There’s the West Quoddy Lighthouse out there, which is a beautiful site with a museum.

 We have a fast boat connection with St Andrews.
 It makes the distance of 12 miles in half an hour.
 That’s a beautiful way to see something different to Campobello, as we are not a centre for shopping but St Andrews has that.